wagtail/guide/README.md

 # Guide

-Guide is a website to help content editors, moderators, administrators, and other users learn how to user the Wagtail content management system (CMS).
+Guide is a website to help content editors, moderators, administrators, and other users learn how to use the Wagtail content management system (CMS).

 The Wagtail guide will ultimately include:
 - Tutorials